CumulusNetworks/docs/content/cumulus-linux/System-Configuration/Authentication,-Authorization-and-Accounting/LDAP-Authentication-and-Authorization.md

 the user ID, group ID and the group list retrieved from the information source.
 In the following example, the user *cumulus* is locally defined in `/etc/passwd`, and *myuser* is on LDAP.
-The NSS configuration has the passwd map configured with the sources `compat ldap`:
+The NSS configuration has the `passwd` map configured with the sources `compat ldap`:

     cumulus@switch:~$ id cumulus
     uid=1000(cumulus) gid=1000(cumulus) groups=1000(cumulus),24(cdrom),25(floppy),27(sudo),29(audio),30(dip),44(video),46(plugdev)
     cumulus@switch:~$ id myuser
     uid=1230(myuser) gid=3000(Development) groups=3000(Development),500(Employees),27(sudo)

 ### <span>getent</span>

 The `getent` command retrieves all records found with NSS for a given map.
-It can also get a specific entry under that map.
-You can perform tests with the passwd, group, shadow, or any other map configured in `/etc/nsswitch.conf`.
+It can also gretrieve a specific entry under that map.
+You can perform tests with the `passwd`, `group`, `shadow`, or any other map configured in the `/etc/nsswitch.conf` file.
 The output from this command is formatted according to the map requested.
-Therefore, for the passwd service, the structure of the output is the same as the entries in `/etc/passwd`.
+Therefore, fFor the `passwd ` service, the structure of the output is the same as the entries in `/etc/passwd`.
 The group map outputs the same structure as `/etc/group`.
-In this example, looking up a specific user in the passwd map, the user *cumulus* is locally defined in `/etc/passwd`, and *myuser* is only in LDAP.
+In this example,
+ looking up a specific user in the `passwd` map, the user *cumulus* is locally defined in `/etc/passwd`, and *myuser* is only in LDAP.

     cumulus@switch:~$ getent passwd cumulus
     cumulus:x:1000:1000::/home/cumulus:/bin/bash
     cumulus@switch:~$ getent passwd myuser
     myuser:x:1230:3000:My Test User:/home/myuser:/bin/bash

 In the next example, looking up a specific group in the group service,